Building a great product is important, but tracking its impact on end-users is even more important in order to determine its effectiveness.

 8. Publish the changes

 Remember to hit the Submit button.
-This can be a frustrating fix to the problem of “it doesn’t work” because we forgot to publish the changes.
+This can be one of the fixes to the problem of "it doesn't work" because we forgot to publish the changes.

 9. Check GA real-time reports

 Finally, to make sure the custom event is set up properly, go to GA real-time reports -> events.
 Trigger some events on the website, which should appear in the real-time dashboard after a second or two.